A Guide to Montreal’s Best Ramen

 Kazu

 Let’s cut straight to the point — we love Kazu!
 The beautiful and charming restaurant is always packed to the brim, offering creative Japanese delicacies at very low prices, in a fun and warm atmosphere.
 While the restaurant, in general, is casual, the quality of the dishes are quite sophisticated.
 Kazuo Akutsu is an excellent chef and makes one of the best ramens in town.
-Exclusively served at lunch, the ramen at Kazu uses a Shoyu broth and is topped with a choice of chicken, pork or tofu.
+The ramen at Kazu uses a Shoyu broth and is topped with a choice of chicken, pork or tofu.
 There‘s often a line but it moves efficiently as guests tend to eat their meals very, very quickly.
+Please note that if you want to enjoy the house ramen, it is only served in the evening, as Kazu is only open in the evenings from Thursday to Sunday.”

 Montréal